Enteric fermentation

 Enteric fermentation is a digestive process by which carbohydrates are broken down by microorganisms into simple molecules for absorption into the bloodstream of an animal.
-Because of human agricultural reliance in many parts of the world on animals which digest by enteric fermentation, it is one of the factors in increased methane emissions.
+Food and Agriculture Organization (FAO) estimated that ruminant livestock contribute to around 34.5 percent of the total anthropogenic methane emissions.

 Ruminants

 Ruminant animals are those that have a rumen.
 A rumen is a multichambered stomach found almost exclusively among some artiodactyl mammals, such as cattle, sheep, and deer, enabling them to eat cellulose-enhanced tough plants and grains that monogastric (i.e., "single-chambered stomached") animals, such as humans, dogs, and cats, cannot digest.
 Although camels are thought to be ruminants they are not true ruminants.

 Enteric fermentation occurs when methane (CH4) is produced in the rumen as microbial fermentation takes place.
 Over 200 species of microorganisms are present in the rumen, although only about 10% of these play an important role in digestion.
 Most of the CH4 byproduct is belched by the animal.
 However, a small percentage of CH4 is also produced in the large intestine and passed out as flatulence.

 Methane emissions are an important contribution to global greenhouse gas emissions.
 The IPCC reports that methane is more than twenty times as effective as CO2 at trapping heat in the atmosphere - though note that it is produced in substantially smaller amounts.
 Methane represents also a significant energy loss to the animal ranging from 2 to 12% of gross energy intake.
 So, decreasing the production of enteric CH4 from ruminants without altering animal production is desirable both as a strategy to reduce global greenhouse gas emissions and as a means of improving feed conversion efficiency.
 In Australia ruminant animals account for over half of their green house gas contribution from methane.
-Australia has implemented a voluntary immunization program for cattle in order to help reduce flatulence-produced CH4.

 However, in Australia there are ruminant species of the kangaroos that are able to produce 80% less methane than cows.
 This is because the gut microbiota of Macropodids, rumen and others parts of their digestive system, is dominated by bacteria of the family Succinivibrionaceae.
 These bacteria are able to produce succinate as a final product of the lignocelluloses degradation, producing small amounts of methane as end product.
 Its special metabolic route allows it to utilize other proton acceptors, avoiding the formation of methane.